It Will Take More Than Rainbow Vomit To Turn Around Snap’s Slowing Growth

 “At the end of the day, just because Yahoo has a search box doesn’t mean they’re Google,” Spiegel says, a clumsy metaphor that improbably compares Snap to Google’s position in the search engine wars.
 “The bottom line is if you want to be a creative company, you got to get comfortable with and basically enjoy the fact that people are going to copy your products if you make great stuff.”

+That sentiment is echoed by Forrester Research’s Jessica Liu.
+“I’m actually not sure why everyone is depicting Snap’s Q1 earnings call as a ‘tremendous loss,'” she told Fast Company via email.
+“Snap’s user growth is up, although perhaps not as accelerated as Wall Street projected.
+Q1 advertising revenue typically dips after Q4 due to seasonal advertising spend; this is true for Facebook, Twitter, etc. as well so this should have been no surprise.”

+She adds that the industry should stop comparing Snapchat to Facebook and other social networks.
+“It’s not a ‘zero sum game’ with social networks,” she says.
+“If one social network wins, it doesn’t mean that the others automatically lose.
+Each social network offers a different value proposition.
+Users fulfill different needs on Facebook vs. Instagram vs. Twitter vs. Snapchat vs. LinkedIn.
+Snapchat and Facebook can both experience success in today’s world.”

-After today’s report, Kang says that he sees Snapchat’s growth rate becoming even worse in the second quarter because of Instagram, and its stock price continuing to drop, following a similar pattern to Twitter.
+Kang feels differently.
+After Wednesday’s report, he says that he sees Snapchat’s growth rate becoming even worse in the second quarter because of Instagram, and its stock price continuing to drop, following a similar pattern to Twitter.
 But Spiegel remains optimistic and even hinted at potential new products coming down the pipeline.

 “I think at this point we’re famous for not giving guidance on the product pipeline,” Spiegel said.
 “Should be a fun rest of the year.”